How to Protect and Organize Tall Boy and Widevision Cards

 1-BX-SVAULT

 To store a larger collection of Tall Boy cards, try the BCW Super Vault.
-Super Vaults have the super strong, full lid design.
-The Semi-Rigid #3s fit great in this box (the larger holders in the back of the box pictured above).
-The Tall Card Toploaders also fit in this box, although they are not as wide as the Semi-Rigid #3s so are not snug on the sides of the box (the smaller holders in the picture above).
+Super Vaults have a super strong, full-lid design.
+The Semi-Rigid No. 3s fit great in this box (the larger holders in the back of the box are pictured above).
+The Tall Card Toploaders also fit in this box, although they are not as wide as the Semi-Rigid No. 3s, so they are not snug on the sides of the box (the smaller holders in the picture above).

 1-PRO6T-20, pack of 20 pages

-If you prefer to store your Tall Boy or Widevision cards in 3-ring binder pages, BCW offers 6-Pocket Pages.
+If you prefer to store your Tall Boy or Widevision cards in three-ring binder pages, BCW offers Six-Pocket Pages.
 These are made from acid-free polypropylene.
 The tall cards fit best in these pages when they are loose.
 Sleeved Tall Boys fit in the pockets, but the sleeves are tight.

 Share this…